Enhancing Transformers Through Conditioned Embedded Tokens: Related Work

 \paragraph{Attention:} Various strategies have been introduced to enhance the efficiency and effectiveness of transformers, particularly by addressing their computational overhead and rethinking attention mechanisms.
 The Data-Efficient Image Transformer (DeiT) \cite{touvron2021training} improves training efficiency in vision transformers by leveraging distillation tokens, allowing for competitive performance without requiring massive datasets.
 The Cross-Covariance Image Transformer (XCiT) \cite{ali2021xcit} redefines attention by operating on cross-covariances of spatial features, enabling more efficient spatial interactions while reducing computational demands.
 Another notable approach, the Nyströmformer \cite{xiong2021nystromformer}, approximates standard self-attention using the Nyström method, reducing quadratic complexity to near-linear while preserving key attention properties.
 This technique has proven particularly effective for long-range sequence modeling.
 In this paper, we demonstrate that our conditioning framework can be integrated as a drop-in replacement into these advanced attention mechanisms, yielding superior performance across multiple architectures.

 \textbf{Conditioning:} In \cite{saratchandran2025weight}, the authors investigate the condition number of weight matrices in feedforward neural networks and demonstrate that lower condition numbers lead to improved accuracy across various applications.
 They propose a preconditioner matrix that multiplies each layer’s weight matrix, effectively reducing its condition number and enhancing the training of dense weights.
 In \cite{liu2022loss}, neural network optimization is explored through the lens of the neural tangent kernel.
-The authors introduce the concept of a PL* condition—a variant of the Polyak-Lojasiewicz condition—and show that this approach improves the conditioning of the neural tangent kernel, which, in the infinite-width limit, governs the dynamics of gradient descent \cite{jacot2018neural}.
-Finally, \cite{agarwal2021deep} demonstrates that increasing the depth of feedforward neural networks improves their conditioning, thereby leading to more efficient optimization.
+The authors introduce the concept of a PL* condition, a variant of the Polyak-Lojasiewicz condition, and show that this approach improves the conditioning of the neural tangent kernel, which, in the infinite-width limit, governs the dynamics of gradient descent \cite{jacot2018neural}.
+For feedforward networks, \citet{agarwal2021deep} showed that increasing depth improves conditioning and thereby facilitates optimization, while \citet{macdonald2023skip} demonstrated that normalization can further enhance conditioning.
+In the context of implicit neural representations (INRs), several works have established that activation choice strongly influences conditioning and optimization performance \citep{saratchandran2023curvature, chng2022gaussian, saragadam2023wire, gao2024h, saratchandran2024activation, chng2024invertible, ramasinghe2022you, saratchandran2024sampling}.
+For transformers, skip connections have been shown to improve the conditioning of the attention block \citep{ji2025always}, while multi-head attention and polynomial activations have been shown to condition the Jacobian of the attention mechanism more effectively \citep{saratchandran2025leaner, saratchandran2024rethinking}.
+Finally, in fine-tuning settings, conditioning adapter modules has been found to yield faster and more stable convergence \citep{ji2024efficient, albert2025randlora, albert2025towards}.